xsikor/reelsdownloader/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Please respect the Terms of Service of Instagram, TikTok and Facebook, as well as content creators' rights when downloading content.
+Please respect the Terms of Service of Instagram, TikTok, Facebook and YouTube, as well as content creators' rights when downloading content.